rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 and any action in this regard can prevent the failure of our systems.

-In general, the main assets of organizations are related to the data of their users, the integrity / availability of their systems or their own reputation.
+In general, the main assets of organizations are related to the data of their users, the integrity/availability of their systems or their own reputation.
 Given these factors, there are **several reasons** why companies should purchase **ethical hacking** services.